 It was a one night only Maaemo pop-up at Brutus.
 The event sold out in 20 minutes.
 One Instagram post to advertise is all it took.
 That’s more a testament to the status of Esben Holmboe Bang – Norway’s best chef – than the power of social media, though.
-As the founder and owner of the country’s only three-Michelin-starred restaurant (of which there are only one other in the Nordics), he has a unique brand.
+As the founder and owner of the country’s only three-Michelin-starred restaurant (of which there are currently only one other in the Nordics), he has a unique brand.
 I was on the waiting list myself, at first, but was lucky to get a seat in the end.

-5 Dishes, Served in 50 minutes, Priced at NOK 500
+Five Dishes, Served in 50 minutes, Priced at NOK 500

 In all honesty, it’s pretty pointless to review a pop-up dinner.
 Especially when it’s a one-off event.
 You’re never going to experience it anyway, so who cares?
 Yet, here we go… Since Esben managed to showcase some of the most iconic flavors of the Norwegian food culture in such a short menu, I think it’s interesting to have a closer look.

 Esben Holmboe Bang did not meet up alone.
 Accompanying him was a handful of his most trusted chefs and waiters.
 I spotted his sous chef, Peder Støylen, head of R&D, Rob Jacob Drennan, and sommelier Petter Svanæs.
 If you showed up this evening with expectations to be served a Maaemo-level meal at a fraction of the cost – you might have been disappointed.
 However, if you enjoyed the food as casual interpretations of some of Esben Holmboe Bang’s classics, you may have left as happy as me.
 And full.
 Oh-so-full.

-1st Course – Waffles & Løyrom
+First Course – Waffles & Løyrom

-Literally placed on the table the moment I sat down on my chair, was the first serving of waffles with løyrom (vendace roe).
+Literally placed on the table the moment I sat down on my chair, was the first serving of waffles with “løyrom” (vendace roe).
 Presumably, made with dry-aged beef fat and the same waffle recipe as the petits fours at Maaemo.
 However, they were not as good as the originals.
-Clearly, they had been pre-made so they could be served quickly, but that also meant they were not as warm, light and crispy as I have learned to love them.
+Clearly, they had been pre-made so they could be served quickly, but that also meant they were not as warm, light, and crispy as I have learned to love them.

-2nd Course – Potato & Herring
+Second Course – Potato & Herring

-3rd Course – Fermented Trout & Potato Pancake
+Third Course – Fermented Trout & Potato Pancake

 I was surprised to see another stack of wheat cakes arrive at our table.
 No one was leaving hungry tonight, for sure!
-This time, it was the potato pancake that we call lefse.
-On the side, was a rillette of rakfisk (fermented trout) with horseradish shavings.
+This time, it was the potato pancake that we call “lompe.”
+On the side, was a rillette of “rakfisk” (fermented trout) with horseradish shavings.
 At Maaemo, you get a more elaborate version of this served as a small snack.
 Check my recent post if you are curious about how it looks like.
 I loved this rustic presentation as well, but, compared to the original, the dish was missing acidity.

-Course 5 – Fastlavnsbolle
+Fifth course – Fastlavnsbolle

 Fastelavnsbolle, misspelled Fastelavensbolle both on the menu and in my Instagram story (shame on me, at least), is a traditional Norwegian sweet roll.
 Yes… more gluten!
 We eat them during Shrovetide, and they are equally common in Sweden and Denmark.
 Esben’s version of the bun was glazed with ox fat, and stuffed with marzipan and raspberry jam.
-On top, was a cream with freeze-dried raspberry dust.
+On top was a cream with freeze-dried raspberry dust.
 Delicious, but oh-so-filling!

 Did you attend the pop-up?
 Feel free to share your experience in a comment below.